nf-core/rnaseq/Docs/README.md

 For further reading and documentation see the [FastQC help](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

-> Note that the FastQC plots displayed in the MultiQC report is for the untrimmed reads.
-They will thus contain adapter sequence and potentially regions with low quality.
+> **NB:** The FastQC plots displayed in the MultiQC report is for the untrimmed reads.
+They may contain adapter sequence and potentially regions with low quality.
 To see how your reads look after trimming, look at the FastQC reports in the `trim_galore` directory.

 ## TrimGalore
 The NGI-RNAseq BP 2.0 pipeline uses [TrimGalore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) for removal of adapter contamination and trimming of low quality regions.
 TrimGalore uses [Cutadapt](https://github.com/marcelm/cutadapt) for adapter trimming and runs FastQC after it finishes.